infinum/shellcheck-precommit/README.md

 # ShellCheck pre-commit hook

-This is the official [pre-commit hook](https://pre-commit.com/) for [ShellCheck](https://github.com/koalaman/shellcheck), the static analysis tool for shell scripts.
+This is forked from the official [pre-commit hook](https://pre-commit.com/) for [ShellCheck](https://github.com/koalaman/shellcheck), the static analysis tool for shell scripts.